catnapstar/catnapstar.github.io/content/comms/index.md

 # Payment Process & Refunds

 Payments are handled up-front via PayPal.
-After you join the queue, we'll discuss your idea and agree on a fair price for it.
+Before I start working on your commission, we'll discuss your idea and agree on a fair price for it.
 Afterwards I'll send you an invoice.
 I won't start working on your piece until the payment is made.
 You can request a refund for your commission at any point during the process.
 The total refund amount depends on how much work I've put in so far.
 For example:
 - Before the commission is started, you will get a full refund.
 - If the commission is halfway done, you will get a 50% refund.
 - Completed commissions are not refundable.

+Once I've finished your commission, it's yours to keep and do whatever you want with!